aomsin2526/BadWDSD/README.md

 It is possible to power the modchip using external power as long as it is active during ps3 standby

+# Wiring guides

+CMD/CLK wire should not be too thick

+Success rate depends on quality of your soldering and wiring.

+Keep all wire short as much as you can, **GND** is the most important one. and avoid routing to noisy area.

+When done properly, success rate should be 100%.

 # Pin description

 **SIGNAL PIN:**